The Ethel Merman Disco Album: Background

 Merman recorded 14 songs for The Ethel Merman Disco Album, although only seven were released on the finished record.
 Each of the songs was recorded in only one take and arranged vocally the way she always recorded them, with disco instrumentation added later as a backtrack.

 In 2002, Fynsworth Alley Records acquired the rights to release the album on CD.
 The CD release contains one bonus track, a recording of They Say It's Wonderful.
 There are no plans yet to release the other six tracks.

 Reception

+The Globe and Mail panned "the type of mundane, unimaginative disco back-beat that the trendsetters abandoned years ago."

-In a retrospective review, William Ruhlmann of music database website AllMusic rated The Ethel Merman Disco Album two-and-a-half out of five stars.
-Ruhlmann noted that "everyone, it seemed, was adding a disco beat and trying to cash in on the current – and temporary – fad" and that Merman "was 20 years past her last big success on the Great White Way and, you'd have thought, ready for retirement."
+In a retrospective review, William Ruhlmann of music database website AllMusic noted that "everyone, it seemed, was adding a disco beat and trying to cash in on the current – and temporary – fad" and that Merman "was 20 years past her last big success on the Great White Way and, you'd have thought, ready for retirement."
 He called the album "pretty much like you'd expect.
 Arranger Peter Matz creates typical disco arrangements - and Merman sings the way she always does, sounding like she has nothing to do with the background at all."
 Ruhlmann concluded: "The record is really only good for a laugh, but there's just one joke."